 - A variety of co-operative learning strategies

 Pupils are assessed continuously throughout the course using various formative assessment methods including teacher, self and peer assessment.
-Individual pupil Mini-whiteboards are used regularly.
-Assessment is for Learning methodologies are used on a daily basis including clear Learning Intentions, Traffic Lighting and Next Steps.
-Lesson Revision Starters are used regularly to enable pupils to recognise areas that may require further attention.
+Individual pupil mini-whiteboards are used regularly.
+Assessment is for Learning methodologies are used on a daily basis including clear learning intentions, traffic lighting and next steps.
+Lesson revision starters are used regularly to enable pupils to identify areas that may require further attention.

-At various points during the session pupils will sit assessments in Numeracy, Expressions and Formulae, Relationships and the Added Value Test.
+At various points during the session pupils will sit assessments in Numeracy, Expressions and Formulae, Relationships and finally the Added Value Test.
+Approximate dates can be found in the course outline above.

 Recording & Reporting